vivek-vijayan/Snake-game/README.md

-# Nokia Snake Game
+# Snake Game

-Welcome to the classic Nokia Snake Game!
+Welcome to the classic Snake Game!
 This game brings back the nostalgia of the iconic snake game found on early mobile phones.
 Developed by Vivek Vijayan.

 ## Table of Contents